Shira-3749/jquery-scrollfix/README.markdown

 Custom CSS is required for this to have effect:

-    containerSelector.scroll-fix {
-        height: <insert value here>px; /* Ensure that the container has height when the element is fixed */ }
+    /* Make the element fixed when it has the scroll-fix class */ elementSelector.scroll-fix {

-    elementSelector.scroll-fix {
         position: fixed;
         top: 0;
+    }

+    /* Fill empty space left after the element in the container when it is positioned */ /* Setting the option autoElementSubstitute to true can be used instead (see options below) */ containerSelector.scroll-fix {
+        height: <insert value here>px;
     }

 See [demo.html](demo.html) for an example.